cli-kit/cli-locale/README.md

 Return a language identifier.

+The rules for locating a language identifier are:

+* If a variable defined in the search array exists, use it.
+* If the value is C return the default `language`.
+* Attempt to find the first variable that begins with LC.
+* If the value is C return the default `language`.
+* If no language is found use `LANG`, if the value of `LANG` is C return the default language.
+* If all the above tests fail return the default language.

 ## language

 A language identifier to use when no value could be extracted via the environment, default value is `en`.